Stringer90/ChatApp/README.md

 Inner Exception
 BadImageFormatException: Could not load file or assembly 'C:\Users\[name]\source\repos\ChatApp\WPFApp\bin\Debug\net8.0-windows\BusinessTier.exe'.
 Format of the executable (.exe) or library (.dll) is invalid.

-I will fix this issue at another time as currntly, I need to prioritise other things.
+I will fix this issue at another time as I need to prioritise other things.
+Again, I can show you the app my group made during an interview, if required.

 ## Functionality